-Any income and expenses not otherwise included in another line in the profit and loss account schedule must be disclosed separately.
+Any income and expenses not included in another line in the profit and loss account schedule must be disclosed separately.

-Disclosure of amounts in other income and/or other expenses is expected to be rare because the typical income and expenses of football club activities should normally be included in one of the other account lines in the prescribed format of the profit and loss account schedule in the CL/FFP IT Solution.
+It is unlikely that amounts will be disclosed in other income or other expenses because the typical income and expenses of football club activities are normally included in one of the other account lines in the prescribed format of the profit and loss account schedule.